-3220 Crime Cor 3221 Crimi 3222 Vice ( Crime Control and Investigation Criminal Investigation ntrol and Investigation inal Investigation ntrol and Investigation inal Investigation Control Expenditures relating to police crime control and investigation.
-Expenditures made by detectives in investigating criminal activities, detecting and arresting criminal offenders, obtaining evidence for prosecution of criminal cases, filing cases, returning fugitive felons from other jurisdictions, testifying in court cases, locating missing persons, and recovering lost or stolen property.
+Code 3100 Classification Public Safety Administration Description Expenditures relating to the administration of the government's public safety activities including provision of quality police, fire, emergency medical and emergency management services to facilitate the protection and well-being of residents.
+This classification generally is applicable in larger governments.
+Code 3200 Classification Police Description Expenditures incurred by the police department in the administration of various law enforcement activities.
+3210 Police Administration Expenditures incurred by the chief of police and assistant chiefs in supervising the activities of the police department.
+In addition to directing departmental personnel and budgetary responsibilities, this supervision may include long-range planning, research into problems of criminal activity and law enforcement, and investigatory and intelligence activities that disclose the integrity and effectiveness of the department's administrative activities and that provide information on known criminals and organized crime.
+3220 Crime Control and Investigation Expenditures relating to police crime control and investigation.
+3221 Criminal Investigation Expenditures made by detectives in investigating criminal activities, detecting and arresting criminal offenders, obtaining evidence for prosecution of criminal cases, filing cases, returning fugitive felons from other jurisdictions, testifying in court cases, locating missing persons, and recovering lost or stolen property.
 If a separate organizational unit handles youth and juvenile delinquency problems, its expenditures should not be recorded in this account, but should be recorded in account 3225 (youth investigation and control).
-Expenditures relating to police crime control and investigation.
-Expenditures made by detectives in investigating criminal activities, detecting and arresting criminal offenders, obtaining evidence for prosecution of criminal cases, filing cases, returning fugitive felons from other jurisdictions, testifying in court cases, locating missing persons, and recovering lost or stolen property.
-If a separate organizational unit handles youth and juvenile delinquency problems, its expenditures should not be recorded in this account, but should be recorded in account 3225 (youth investigation and control).
-Expenditures arising out of activities to suppress vice.
+3222 Vice Control Expenditures arising out of activities to suppress vice.
 These include investigation and procurement of evidence necessary for prosecution in gambling, prostitution, narcotics, and related cases and for regulation of vice-related businesses.
 This classification would include the government's drug task force.
-Expenditures relating to police crime control and investigation.
-Expenditures made by detectives in investigating criminal activities, detecting and arresting criminal offenders, obtaining evidence for prosecution of criminal cases, filing cases, returning fugitive felons from other jurisdictions, testifying in court cases, locating missing persons, and recovering lost or stolen property.
-If a separate organizational unit handles youth and juvenile delinquency problems, its expenditures should not be recorded in this account, but should be recorded in account 3225 (youth investigation and control).
-Expenditures arising out of activities to suppress vice.
-These include investigation and procurement of evidence necessary for prosecution in gambling, prostitution, narcotics, and related cases and for regulation of vice-related businesses.
-This classification would include the government's drug task force.
-Expenditures for uniformed police patrol of assigned districts and such related police activities as investigating law violations of all kinds, arresting law violators, checking premises for illegal entry, checking open doors and windows, and other law violations, including suspected criminal activity.
-Criminal Investigation Criminal Investigation Vice Control Criminal Investigation Vice Control Patrol Vice Control Vice Control Patrol fingerprints, photographs, and case histories.
+3223 Patrol Expenditures for uniformed police patrol of assigned districts and such related police activities as investigating law violations of all kinds, arresting law violators, checking premises for illegal entry, checking open doors and windows, and other law violations, including suspected criminal activity.
+3224 Records and Identification Expenditures connected with the maintenance of the records of all police incidents and criminals, such as fingerprints, photographs, and case histories.